jexuswebserver/jexus-contrib/readme.en.md

 ####1.
 Install Mono runtime.
 `sudo apt-get install mono-complete`

 > As Jexus requires Mono runtime, in this step we install latest stable Mono runtime (2.10.*) via apt-get.
-Mono 3.0.* is recommended if you know how to get it compiled and installed.
+Mono 3.2.* is recommended.

 ####2.
 Downloadn and unpack Jexus
 ```